-Although the HSZ40 array controller has the capability to support SCSI multiple bus failover, currently, OpenVMS, DIGITAL UNIX, and Windows NT Server operating systems do not support this feature.
-Check your operating system's Software Product Description and release notes to determine whether the operating system provides support for this feature.
+Although the HSZ50 array controller has the capability to support SCSI multiple bus failover, currently, OpenVMS, DIGITAL UNIX, and the Windows NT Server operating systems do not support this feature.
+Check your operating system's Software Product Description and release notes to determine whether your operating system provides support for this feature.